-Today in many cultures around the world, flower arrangements perform a prominent role in funeral, memorial, and cremation ceremonies.
+Today in many cultures around the world, flower arrangements perform a prominent role in the funeral, memorial, and cremation ceremonies.
 The historical basis for this practice stretches back into the prehistoric era.
 Although different societies attach varying symbolic meanings to specific flowers, blossoms frequently hold profound symbolic value.
 The act of providing or receiving a floral arrangement frequently offers some measure of comfort to grieving people.
-This article furnishes a brief overview of the use of flowers during funeral, memorial, and cremation ceremonies,
+This article furnishes a brief overview of the use of flowers during the funeral, memorial, and cremation ceremonies,

 Flowers: Historically Significant During Burials